 After many years programming as a hobby I thought I knew everything about writing software.
 My first programming job was very useful to teach me that I was in fact wrong.
 I was in the team that wrote a C cash register program, with a nifty Visual Basic interface.

 My best experience there was a two-week course taught by a real engineer: an ex-IBM manager called Kyle Rone that had worked in the Space Shuttle software.
 His charts and graphs made me fall in love with metrics and testing.
+My most interesting project was designing and writing a custom plug-in architecture from scratch.

 Paid work is not everything; often it is more rewarding (and fun!) to give away your time.